bravocui/hello-bravo/SETUP.md

 2. **Customize the data**: Modify the mock data in the backend to add your own content
 3. **Add real APIs**: Integrate with real weather APIs and Google OAuth
 4. **Database setup**: Configure a real database instead of using mock data
-5. **Deployment**: Deploy to production using services like Vercel, Heroku, or AWS
+5. **Deployment**: Deploy to production using the automated GitHub Actions and Cloud Build pipelines

 ## Contributing